Tonyrefail: Pentre man, 35, dies after being hit by HGV

 It happened on the A4119 road between Coedely and Tonyrefail, Rhondda Cynon Taff, shortly after 03:00 GMT.

-The road has been closed in both directions while investigations continue.
+The road has been closed in both directions while investigations continue, and is "likely to be closed for the majority of the day" according to South Wales Police.

-The pedestrian, from the Pentre area, was declared deceased at the scene.
 South Wales Police is appealing for witnesses and dashcam footage.

 Related Internet Links